-Windows 10 brings with it a new and improved version of the Calendar App.
-The good part is when you set up your accounts for the Mail app, the information is automatically shared to the Calendar app, so all your accounts are already connected, and you are good to go.
+Windows brings with it a new and improved version of the Calendar App.
+The good part is when you set up your accounts for the Mail app, the information is automatically shared with the Calendar app, so all your accounts are already connected, and you are good to go.

 Then, enable Location for the Weather & Calendar Apps.